coveo/source.coveo.com/_posts/2019-10-18-wsl-from-dockerfile.md

 ## Environment Variables

-The environment variables are not save in the filesystem by Docker.
+The environment variables are not saved in the filesystem by Docker.
 They are in the image metadata and applied at runtime, but only in-memory.
-To retrieve them, the [`docker inspect`](https://docs.docker.com/engine/reference/commandline/inspect/) command is used, along with some golang goodness to format the output.
+To retrieve them, the [`docker inspect`](https://docs.docker.com/engine/reference/commandline/inspect/) command is used, along with some [golang goodness](https://golang.org/pkg/text/template/) to format the output.
 - Create a file containing the export definition of the variables
 ```
 docker inspect --format="{% raw %}{{range .Config.Env}}{{printf \"export %s\n\" .}}{{end}}{% endraw %}" $containerName > vars.txt